dmlc/experimental-lda/README.md

 ```bash
   make clean-<module-name>
   ```
 2. Download example dataset from UCI repository.
 For this a script has been provided.
 ```bash
   scripts/get_data.sh
   ```
 3. Prepare the data for our program
 ```bash
   scripts/prepare.sh data/nytimes 0
   ```
-For other datasets replace nytimes with
+For other datasets replace nytimes with dataset name or location.
 4. Run LDA!
 ```bash
   scripts/lda_runner.sh